sadeshmukh/qubed/README.md

 A 2D physics simulation built with TypeScript.
 Simulates rigid body dynamics with collision detection and response for boxes, <10-sided polygons, and walls.

+WARNING: It is very buggy, especially at high velocities, and especially so with lots of objects (> 20).
+Otherwise, it should work mostly alright.

 ## Architecture

 The engine is organized into several core modules: